Skip to content

 In the Settings Menu, send a 1 to adjust the Application Settings.
 As of firmware v01.00.02, users can now adjust the baud rate of the serial console output and the menu system's timeout value.

-In the Application Settings Menu, users will be able to configure the WS2812's LED through software, menu timeout, microSD card's output format, serial console's output format, terminal's baud rate, deep sleep parameters, and view the current settings of the DataLogger IoT similar to when the board was initialized.
+In the Application Settings Menu, users will be able to configure the addressable RGB's LED through software, menu timeout, microSD card's output format, serial console's output format, terminal's baud rate, deep sleep parameters, and view the current settings of the DataLogger IoT similar to when the board was initialized.
 Depending on your preference and how you are logging data, you can adjust the data as CSV or JSON.

 • 1 LED Enabled — Enable/Disable the on-board RGB LED activity